 When I set on my journey out West, I said: “When the right job/living situation/man comes around, I will know it.”
 To be honest, it hasn’t worked out exactly that way.
 What I actually ended up doing was waiting.
 Waiting and making sure that was the right opportunity.
 Weighting in all the pros and cons, asking all the questions, presenting my true self and not a “happy, shiny image” of me.
 Making sure they wanted me more than I wanted them.
 As Grandma used to say: “Make sure he loves you more than you love him.” 😍👫💘 #itisalwaysbetterthatway

 I knew what I didn’t like about the East Coast lifestyle, work culture, and people but I didn’t know what I wanted.
 Sometimes knowing what you don’t like leads you to exploring paths less traveled – A Mermaid’s Tale.
-I couldn’t look for jobs the regular way any more – job boards, and listings, and endless applications.
+I couldn’t look for jobs the regular way any more – job boards…and listings…and endless applications.
 I was too burned out from Corporate America to “appear cheerful and passionate but not overly excited” on every interview.
-I honestly had given up on working and considered myself “unemployable”.
-A few degrees and over 10 years of work experience later, all I could fathom doing was ski bumming…
+A few advanced degrees and over 10 years of work experience later, all I could fathom doing was ski bumming…

 I was traveling across the American West and dodging snowstorms – Idaho, Montana, and Wyoming in Winter – Drive It if You Can.
-I was couch surfing and meeting new people.
+I was couch surfing and meeting new people – American West – A Tribute to the People.
 Some interviews I would take in friends’ bathrooms (it’s quiet 🛁) but often my new favorite place to interview became a truck stop on the highway.
 Unusual place you may say – after 10,000 miles and 3 months on the road I tend to disagree.
 It is safe, well lit, has free WiFi and I can enjoy all the “privacy and space” of my dashboard to spread my papers and notes.

 “It is in the most difficult moments when true character and skills shine.
 When nothing is perfect.
 When life gets tough.
 When one is cornered.”